laminas/laminas-di/docs/book/cookbook/aot-guide.md

 ```

 > Note that we defined `AppAoT\\Generated\\` which will point to the code
-> we generate from zend-di in the next steps.
+> we generate from laminas-di in the next steps.

 Finally, update your autoloader: